figshare/user_documentation/docs/OAI-PMH/index.md

 but your harvesting software system should be able to use resumption tokens with no problem.

-Be aware of the fact that due to a known limitation on content pagination, results above a 10000 limit (offset) cannot be displayed.

 One particularity on fig**share** OAI-PMH is the expiration datetime (UTC) for resumption tokens.
-Thus, a token expires after an hour.
+Thus, a token expires after 5 minutes.

 ## Rate limit